gerencianet/gn-api-sdk-php/docs/CUSTOMER.md

-## Associating a customer to a charge ##
+### Associating a customer to a charge

-If you created charges without customers because you didn't know them or was planning to get their info afterwards, no need to panic.
-You can associate these customers to their respective charges like the following:
+If you create a charge or a subscription without customers because you didn't know them or was planning to get their info afterwards, no need to panic.
+You can associate these customers like the following:

 ```php
 $chargeId = ''; // The value returned by createCharge function